Getting Started with Conduit

 SMTP response codes

-Conduit returns an SMTP status code that reflects the delivery outcome:
+Conduit returns an SMTP status code for the delivery outcome:

 Outcome SMTP code Meaning